4bdul4ziz/Cryptographic-Puzzle-Game/README.md

 ### _Kavya_
 Hello I am Kavya Paliwal, a fresher at VIT Chennai currently pursuing CSE AI/Robotics.
 I have a keen interested in cybersecurity.
 I like painting and editing.
 Love making new friends and looking forward to meet some amazing minds.

+# Project Description / Working / Layout / Intentions
+## Educational Cryptographic Puzzle (Rudimentary)

+So, you may wonder this is just a puzzle to be solved and that's it.
+Well, you're not entirely wrong.
+This is indeed a puzzle that should be solved and that's it (other than the cool fractal flower pattern at the end-credits that I spent a considerable amount of time on ;-;).
+We have collectively put up some Ciphered phrases and texts and hid the solutions in the not _so obvious_ places where people would think they're smart and try up some fancy ways on solving it.
+But, trust me it's literally the opposite of that, you should rather be looking on the most stupidest things that could be the answer on.

+We made it such and such that students who play for literally their first time would have some basic conceptual idea on how a crypto hunting game would look like, well ofcourse it's quite delirious in the real world.
+And also, an honourable mention to the Cicada 3301 which brought in the basic conceptuals behind this, we weren't able to solve the then famous _cicada 3310_ and quite obstructively sucked at solving cryptopuzzles at high-school.
+Which woulda been changed (I think?) if we had a conceptual idea about the mystery solving problems.
+Since, we didn't recieve any such fancy custom made cryptographic problems, we decided to help the future gens. out there by compremending a problem that is relatively approachable by them and would have little to none problems in solving them.

+And reward them at the end with a beautifully made fractal floral pattern that would assert their sense of dominance over the program.
+And proudly take snapshots to post on their socials if we were to blow up that is.

+## Working
+We used VSC and Pycharm Professional to code out the logic of this program, we used the turtle module to draw the fractals on a seperate graphical window right after you solve the puzzle.
+Then used WebStorm and GitHub pages to host up the final level that required some web hostings to download _certain_ stuff for the final challenge.
+We used sonic visualisers for the visual apprentice of the waveforms and Coagula for drawing out the waveforms manually over the plane of action which is later converted into a wav audio file and is used on the Web-Page.
+We used ASCII and other forms of Ciphertexts to encode the message hints, and hid them in the most obvious of places while making it.

+## Layout
+We followed a bottom-top approach and created the loops with the main branch with function calls interceding the previous branches to somehow manually cooperate with a reduced time complexity.
+As for the fractals, the time delay is increased in order to get a satisfactory time on watching the whole thing unfold itself to it's fullest glory!
+However, this layout is pretty comprehensive cause it has been helpful for us by getting in more simpler statements of code.

+## Intentions
+This program is meant and is intended for the use by students and any learners in general that want's to check out cryptographic puzzle hunting.
+This program snippet is entirely copyrighted by VIT Freshers, class of 2024.
+For any re-distributions / using of our code in any projects is entirely accepted with a credit line.
+And lastly, thanks to our dedicated efforts onto coming up with an idea at 1.30am in the morning about puzzle hunting! :D
+This project is ideally meant for the DevSpace Hackathon of CSI-VIT.
+Code republications are subject to our permissions.

+# Conclusions
+This'll be all our entry notes.
+To get a more understanding on the levels of this project, check out the hint(s) file where there'd be a readme.md to walk you through the levels, giving you a brief idea on it.